International development: Millennium Development Goals (2000 to 2015)

 The MDGs have catalysed a significant amount of action, including new initiatives such as Millennium Promise.
 Most of these initiatives however work in small scale interventions which do not reach the millions of people required by the MDGs.

-Recent praise has been that it will be impossible to meet the first seven goals without meeting the eighth by forming a Global Partnership for Development.
-No current organisation has the capacity to dissolve the enormous problems of the developing world alone – especially in cities, where an increasing number of poor people live – as demonstrated by the almost nonexistent progress on the goal of improving the lives of at least 100 Million slum dwellers.
+Recent critque has been that it will be impossible to meet the first seven goals without meeting the eighth by forming a Global Partnership for Development.
+No current organisation has the capacity to address the enormous problems of the developing world alone – especially in cities, where an increasing number of impoverished people live – as demonstrated by the almost nonexistent progress on the goal of improving the lives of at least 100 Million slum dwellers.

 The Institution of Civil Engineers Engineering Without Frontiers panel and its recommendations, and the 2007 Brunel Lecture by the ICE's 2009–2010 president Paul Jowitt, are representative of a change of approach in the UK at least to start drawing together the huge capacity available to western governments, industry, academia and charity to develop such a partnership.